Situation-Aware Interactive MPC Switching for Autonomous Driving: Interactive MPC Formulations

 \textbf{Implicit dual MPC:} The implicit approach does not include an explicit information gain and instead integrates belief updates over the tree.
-Specifically, the belief state at node $n \!\in\! \mathbb{N}$ is denoted by $b_n$.
-Each node's belief $b_n$ is computed recursively from its parent’s belief $b_{\mathcal{P}(n)}$ using the state information at this node, $(x^e_n, x^o_n)$, with the belief update operator $\mathcal{B}(\cdot)$.
+Specifically, the belief at node $n \!\in\! \mathbb{N}$ is denoted by $b_n$, with the root initialized at the current real-time belief, $b_{n_0} \!=\! b_t$.
+Each node's belief $b_n$ is computed recursively from its parent's belief $b_{\pn}$ using the state information at this node, $(x^e_n, x^o_n)$, with the belief update operator $\mathcal{B}(\cdot)$.
 The resulting implicit dual MPC is:

-where the node weight $w_n$ represents the probability of reaching node $n$, which assign greater importance to nodes that are more likely to occur.
-At a non-root node $n$, the probability of a sampled $\hat{u}^o_n$ is obtained by marginalizing over the belief state of the parent node:
+where the node weight $w_n$ represents the probability of reaching node $n$, assigning greater importance to nodes that are more likely to occur. \ififac The belief update and node weighting are detailed in the extended version. \fi \ifarxiv At a non-root node $n$, the probability of a sampled $\hat{u}^o_n$ is obtained by marginalizing over the belief state of the parent node:

-where $b_{\mathcal{P}(n)}(\theta)$ denotes the belief over $\theta$ at the parent node, and $\rho_\theta(\hat{u}^o_n \!\mid\! x_n^o, x_n^e)$ represents the likelihood of sampled action $\hat{u}^o_n$ under the opponent policy parameterized by $\theta$.
-To normalize the sampled scenarios, the transition probability from the parent node $\mathcal{P}(n)$ to node $n$ is computed as
+where $b_{\pn}(\theta)$ denotes the belief over $\theta$ at the parent node, and $\rho_\theta(\hat{u}^o_n \!\mid\! x_n^o, x_n^e)$ represents the likelihood of sampled action $\hat{u}^o_n$ under the opponent policy parameterized by $\theta$.
+To normalize the sampled scenarios, the transition probability from the parent node $\pn$ to node $n$ is computed as

 The node weight is propagated recursively from the root: